neuronline/neuronline.github.io/neuro/stsp/README.md

 STP typically occurs on the order of hundereds to thousands of milliseconds and is temporary.
 Without activity the synapse will quickly return to basline levels.

+STP may serve as a substrate for processing temporal information.
+The response of a post-synaptic neuron depends on the history of the presynaptic activity.
+This information could theoretically be extracted for use.
+STP can enrich computational studies, allowing networks to produce capabilities difficult to be seen using static connections.

 ## References